iainfm/flashcards/README.md

 # Spanish Verb Flashcards

-A web application for learning the top 100 most common Spanish verbs using interactive flashcards.
+A web application for learning most common Spanish verbs using interactive flashcards.

 ## Features

-- 100 most common Spanish verbs with English translations
+- Over 100 of the most common Spanish verbs with English translations
 - Present tense conjugations for all six pronouns
 - Interactive flashcard interface
 - Random verb selection to aid learning